erokemwa/FX-Theory/README.md

 ## Login Details

 This is the template login details to use the bank functionality.
-The project does not include any backend and does not have an actual registration functionality.
+The project does not include any backend or have an actual registration functionality.
 Make sure to use usernames are lowercase!

 #### Account One